 Going on tour can be an exciting adventure.
 Unfortunately, there are certain risks that come with touring, such as potential injuries that may occur to crew, performers, or audience members.
 Having the proper type of insurance can help protect against injury-related lawsuits during tours.
 Learn more about common types of injuries that can occur on tour and how a touring insurance policy can help protect performers against potential liability.

 Tripping hazards are one of the most common causes of injury while touring.
 During concerts and similar entertainment gatherings, there is often a lot of equipment used.
 Lighting and audio equipment, as well as cameras, microphones, and instruments, can all pose a tripping hazard.
 Cords that lie unsecured across the floor, equipment left in walkways, and loose rugs or runners can cause people to trip, resulting in potential injuries.
-Although you should do your best to ensure that there are no tripping hazards, touring insurance can protect you in the event that someone does trip and suffer injury.
+Although you should do your best to ensure that there are no tripping hazards, band insurance can protect you in the event that someone does trip and suffer injury.

 While not common, electrocution can cause injuries to crew members during events.
 Improper wiring in lighting, audio or other touring equipment can result in electrical shocks or more serious electrocution injuries.
 Fires can also start due to improper wiring or the misuse of pyrotechnics.
 If the venue where you are holding the event does not have adequate exits and entrances, severe injuries can occur when a fire breaks out.
 Injuries during tours can also be caused by poor crowd control.
 Inexperienced staff or understaffing can lead to poor management of audience members.
 When too many people gather in a small place, injuries can occur.